 These dreams are often frightening in their reality, but are not necessarily actual, such as dreaming of death is usually to do with major change in our lives.
 It can also mean a new beginning or the start of a new cycle in life.
 If someone you care about has died, dreams of your own death or someone close to you often occur, this has more to do with the psychological processing of what has taken place and your adjustment to change.

-During our waking hours the mind absorbs copious amounts of information and during the dream state what has been absorbed is then analyzed.
+During our waking hours the mind absorbs copious amounts of information and during the dream state what has been absorbed is then analysed.
 Health issues that are being suppressed due to fear will surface while the individual is dreaming.

 Factual and problem solving dreams: